 The World Food Programme (WFP) has been in Lebanon since 2012.
 Leveraging its global experience, innovative tools and extensive networks, WFP works to help vulnerable Lebanese and Syrians ensure they have sufficient, nutritious food throughout the year.
-Traditional assistance in the form of cash transfers to buy food is compounded by longer term activities to enhance the skills and employability of both Lebanese and Syrians, and improve their livelihoods – including by linking smallholder farmers to markets.
+Cash assistance to buy food and empower vulnerable families to meet their essential needs is complemented by longer term activities to enhance the skills and employability of both Lebanese and Syrians, and improve their livelihoods – including by linking smallholder farmers to markets.
 Building on its expertise and tools for large-scale crisis response, WFP is also assisting the Lebanese government develop its social assistance system, and design programmes to promote the equal participation of women in society and the economy.

 These activities – crucial to support Lebanon in reaching Sustainable Development Goal 2 on Zero Hunger and to foster social cohesion and stability in the face of significant straining factors – cannot be pursued in isolation.
 WFP works in partnership with government authorities, other UN agencies, NGOs and the private sector – including a network of 500 local shops that are at the forefront of WFP’s response to the refugee response.

 WFP runs an e-card system as its primary form of food assistance for vulnerable Syrian and Lebanese families who cannot meet their essential needs.
 E-cards are loaded each month with US$ 27 per person, and an additional US$ 175 for the most vulnerable families, and can be used to buy food in any of the 500 contracted shops across Lebanon, or withdraw cash from ATMs.
 The system significantly boosts the local economy.